MSUSAzureAccelerators/Intelligent-Supply-Chain-Management/user_deployment_assets/RayCluster/README.md

 > Here's a generic tutorial on how to create an App Registration on your Azure Portal from YouTube.
 > [Tutorial](https://www.youtube.com/watch?v=Oh90VbMrOVk)

+If you prefer following a visual tutorial, keep following the guide below.

 ![](../../assets/images/portal-02-app-reg-01.png)